 DegreeWorks is an automated, online system that compares your completed and in-progress coursework to the requirements of your degree, creating a "progress report."
 It also details your GPA and the courses you need to take.

-The audit is divided into “blocks”, or areas of requirements such as Degree, University Requirements, General Education (Core), and Program Requirements.
-Each section or "block" works like a checklist and requirements are automatically checked when a requirement is met.
+The audit is divided into “blocks,” or areas of requirements such as Degree, University Requirements, General Education (Core), and Program Requirements.
+Each section (or "block") works like a checklist in which requirements are automatically checked off when a requirement is met.

 Using the "What-If" Function

 If you want to see how your current classes would fulfill the requirements of a different program, just click on “What If.”
 This feature allows you to select a new program.
 If you know the type of degree, such as B.A., by selecting it, the list of programs will be filtered.
 If you do not select a degree type, then you can choose from the entire list but only the program requirements will display.

 After making your selection, click on “Process What-If” to see what your new audit will be.
 If your current program audit has exceptions, these may not be included in the "What-If" audit.
 Exceptions for individual programs are determined by the degree-awarding department based on the individual program's accreditation requirements.